 We modeled the remember-first or remember-second conditions of the experiment with slightly different connectivity parameters and input (similar to Compte et al. 2000) to reflect top-down influences in the specific blocks of these conditions.
 Specifically, we modulated GEE (1st=0.068 , 2nd= 0.064), GII (1st=0.13 , 2nd=0.01196 ), GEI (1st=0.13 , 2nd=0.1482 ), and GIE (1st=0.042 , 2nd= 0.045), and I0E (1st=-3.5 , 2nd=-2).

-To model the Nucleus Basalis stimulation (ON condition), we assumed that release of ACh in would result in blockade of hyperpolarizing intrinsic currents in excitatory neurons, so we increased the excitability of this population through an increase of I0E (ΔI0E, 1st=3.55, 2nd=2.05).
+To model the Nucleus Basalis stimulation (ON condition), we assumed that release of ACh in dlPFC would result in blockade of hyperpolarizing intrinsic currents in excitatory neurons, so we increased the excitability of this population through an increase of I0E (ΔI0E, 1st=3.55, 2nd=2.05).
 For all conditions I0I was fixed at 0.5.

 Immunohistochemistry and Fluorescence Imaging.
 Free floating 50-μm sections of fixed monkey brain were stained with Anti-ChAT antibody (MilliporeSigma, MAB5270), Goat Anti-Mouse-Biotin-SP antibody (Jackson ImmunoResearch Laboratories, 115-067-003), Streptavidin-HRP (PerkinElmer, NEL750), and SuperGlo Green fluorescein tyramide (Fluorescent Solutions, FS101).
 Stained sections were mounted on slides and z-stack images were collected at 10X and 20X magnification using a Zeiss AxioImager microscope.
 The coronal section displayed in Fig. 1C was corresponded to a plane approximately 16 mm anterior to the interaural line.